Paspalum notatum

 Use an all-purpose starter at half rate if you fertilize at planting, or follow a full lawn feeding program a month later using a plan like the one in seasonal lawn schedules.

-In southern zones, the main insect to watch for is mole crickets, which tunnel under the turf and sever roots.
-Bahia tolerates some tunneling, but heavy feeding causes spongy ground and thinning patches.
+The main insect to watch for is mole crickets, which tunnel under the turf and sever roots.
+Bahia grass tolerates some tunneling, but heavy feeding creates spongy ground and thinning patches.

-In coastal and sandy areas, armyworms sometimes chew Bahia blades down to stubble in late summer.
-Damage shows up quickly as irregular, ragged patches that look scalped compared to the rest of the lawn.
+Armyworms can chew blades down to stubble in late summer, especially in coastal or sandy areas.
+Damage appears fast as irregular, ragged patches that look scalped compared with the rest of the lawn.

 Look for raised, spongy tunnels and thinning turf.
 Treat during their small nymph stage with labeled insecticides or nematodes, and avoid late-evening irrigation that attracts adults.